 - Served as debtor’s counsel to a large, regional construction company during its Chapter 11 case, helping the company to achieve a successful sale of substantially all assets and make significant payments to the company’s key creditors;

-- Represented multiple commercial landlords in the enforcement of their rights in various retail tenant bankruptcies, including ensuring that the debtors properly vacated and that landlords were properly compensated for amounts due during and prior to bankruptcy, and that third-party sources of payment were promptly and properly pursued;
+- Represented multiple commercial landlords in the enforcement of their rights in various retail tenant bankruptcies, including ensuring that the debtor properly vacated the property, that the landlord was properly compensated for amounts due during the pendency of the bankruptcy, that the landlord was compensated for rejection and other damages, and that third party sources of payment were promptly and properly pursued;

 - Enforced a commercial landlord’s rights under a guaranty of a commercial lease where the guarantor alleged it had no exposure for the default of its sublessee.
 After litigation in California state court, during court-ordered mediation, Ms. Chaverri obtained a very favorable settlement for the client;

-- Represented numerous potential buyers, including a multinational consulting firm, a security firm, and a radio technology provider seeking to acquire assets, including personnel, tangible goods, and government contracts, out of bankruptcy cases pending in Virginia, Delaware, and California, respectively.
+- Represented numerous government contractors, including a multinational consulting firm, a security firm, and a radio technology provider seeking to acquire assets, including personnel, tangible goods, and government contracts, out of bankruptcy cases pending in Virginia, Delaware, and California, respectively.